kidlat2024/kidlatnews/content/news/2026/Tokyo Donates Hi-Tech ‘BALD-DAR’ System to Manila to Track Fugitive Senator ‘Bato’ Dela Rosa.md

 * **The Matte Finish:** If the senator applies standard cosmetics or a heavy coat of baby powder to his head, the reflective index drops below detectable military thresholds.

-* **The Robin Padilla Factor:** Fellow senators trying to shield Dela Rosa could theoretically distract the radar by gathering a large group of men with slightly receding hairlines to stand in a circle, creating a "dome of confusion."
+* **The Robin Padilla Factor:** Fellow senators trying to shield Dela Rosa could theoretically distract the radar by gathering a large group of men with receding hairlines to stand in a circle, creating a "dome of confusion."

-At press time, the Armed Forces of the Philippines confirmed they had temporarily lost the signal after a sudden downpour over Manila blocked the sun, though they remain confident that the moment the noon heat hits the archipelago, the senator’s head will light up the monitors like a second sun.
+At press time, the Armed Forces of the Philippines confirmed they had temporarily lost the signal after a sudden heavy downpour over Manila, though they remain confident that the moment the noon heat hits the archipelago, the senator’s head will light up the monitors like a second sun.